 – As you may already know, cancer is the uncontrolled cell growth of certain types of tissue and there are six types of gynecological cancer.
 Each of the following can cause severe vaginal pain, as well as many other symptoms.
 The types of cancer include cervical, ovarian, uterine, vaginal, vulvar, and fallopian tubes.
 Like many other aggressive diseases, cancer is best treated when it is caught in the early stages and this is one of the most important reasons to get any abnormal pains checked out sooner rather than later.

-– This condition occurs when women approach their menopausal years and their bodies naturally begin to produce less estrogen.
+– Vaginal Atrophy occurs when women approach their menopausal years and their bodies naturally begin to produce less estrogen.
 But it can also occur as a result of childbirth when hormones are out of balance.
 Atrophic vaginitis is categorized by the thinning, drying, and inflammation of the internal vaginal walls.
-Most women will often experience several uncomfortable and painful symptoms related to this condition including burning/itching, frequent urination, recurrent UTIs, shortening/tightening of the vaginal canal, vaginal pain, and bleeding after intercourse.
+Most women will often experience several uncomfortable and painful symptoms related to this condition including burning/itching, frequent urination, recurrent UTIs, shortening/tightening of the vaginal canal, sharp pain in the private area, and bleeding after intercourse.

 Please remember that any vaginal soreness or pain is to be treated with concern and that you schedule an appointment right away to determine the cause and severity of the possible condition.
 Visit our website today to learn more about the innovative services and patient care that we provide.